Skip to main content

 39C

-Samsung refrigerator 39C means the freezer defrost sensor has tripped or failed, or the freezer defrost heater has failed causing ice to build up on the evaporator coils.
-The 39C code is the most frequently displayed Samsung fridge error because defrost heater failure is the single most common hardware fault in Samsung French door and side-by-side refrigerators.
+Samsung 39C means the freezer's defrost sensor has tripped or failed, or the defrost heater itself has given out and ice has started building on the evaporator coils.
+It's the most common Samsung fridge error code by a mile, because defrost heater failure is basically the single most predictable hardware fault across the whole French door and side-by-side lineup.

 high